-- 1. To ensure clarity of vision, ethos and strategic direction for the School. - 2.
-To hold the Headteacher to account for the educational performance of the School and its students, and the performance management of staff. - 3.
-To oversee the financial performance of the School and make sure its money is well spent and resources managed responsibly. - 4.
-To promote the success of the School and act in the School's best interests at all times. - 5.
+- 1. To ensure clarity of vision, ethos and strategic direction for the school. - 2.
+To hold the Headteacher to account for the educational performance of the school and its students, and the performance management of staff. - 3.
+To oversee the financial performance of the school and make sure its money is well spent and resources managed responsibly. - 4.
+To promote the success of the school and act in the School's best interests at all times. - 5.
 To exercise independent judgement and avoid conflicts of interest. - 6.
 To act with reasonable care, skill and diligence.

-Attendance during the year at meetings of the Full Board of Trustees was as follows, this includes 4 Full Board meetings, 1 Extraordinary meeting and 1 Strategy Day.
+Attendance during the year at meetings of the Full Board of Trustees was as follows, this includes 4 Full Board meetings and 1 Strategy Day.